 The Student Experience

 The School of Architecture & Environment is a creative and rigorous design community, where faculty and students engage to solve real-world problems in a collaborative and supportive setting.
-The School of Architecture & Environment is located on the University of Oregon campus in Eugene, and at the historic White Stag Block in Portland.
+The School of Architecture & Environment is located on the University of Oregon campus in Eugene and in Highland Hall in our northeast Portland campus.
+The school also connects students and firms with a list of available job opportunities on the student website.
+Click here for more information.

 Explore the School of Architecture & Environment in the College of Design to discover what makes our places, people, and programs so special.